Conservation Stewardship Program

 The 2008 Farm Bill recognized the growing interest and support of organic agriculture across the country and required the development of a transparent means by which producers may initiate organic certification while participating in a CSP contract.
 "The Conservation Stewardship Program’s Contribution to Organic Transitioning - The Organic Crosswalk", provides an explanation of how CSP enhancements can be used to assist producers in meeting individual National Organic Program (NOP) rules while going through the transitioning period.

 For more specific application information please contact your local district conservationist.
-Programmatic details are available from Seth Fiedler, CSP Coordinator or Clifford Sanchez, ASTC for Programs.
+Programmatic details are available from Seth Fiedler, CSP Coordinator.